Seibukan Kyudojo

 During the war-less Edo period (1603-1868) archery was pursued as an Art and developed into Kyudo (The Way of the Bow).
 Archery became obsolete as it was supplanted by modern firearms.
 Nevertheless, it was still practiced by samurai, gradually changing its character from kyujitsu (warfighting with a bow) to Kyudo, with its imperative of personal development.
 As the 20th century dawned, elements of the warrior and ceremonial styles were combined to create a hybrid form.
 In the 1930's it became evident that modern Kyudo would need to be standardized in some way to guarantee its continued growth.
 After WW II, all Martial Arts training except Kyudo was banned until 1951.
 The All Nippon Kyudo Federation (ANKF) was created in 1949 for the purpose of promoting and developing Kyudo in Japan.
 In 2006 the International Kyudo Federation (IKYF) was formed to promote Kyudo internationally.

 The supreme goal of Kyudo is the state of Shin-Zen-Bi or Truth-Goodness-Beauty.
 This can be approximated as: When archers shoot correctly (truthfully) with virtuous spirit and attitude towards everything and everybody (goodness), beautiful shooting realizes itself naturally.
-Testing Standards here.
+We are members of the Dai Nippon Kyudo Kai.
+Sabastian Sensei is the first person to be promoted to Godan Renshi in kyudo in the State of Florida,

 “He who has a hundred miles to walk should reckon ninety as half the journey”